-Car Friendly Games
+Play Car Games

-There are so many games that are perfect for a road trip.
+There are so many car games that are perfect for a road trip.
 Our favorite game, one that we actually keep in our car all the time is this Hangman game.
 I love that it comes with everything you need to play game after game–no pen and paper required.

-This set of Road Trip Bingo Cards (from my Etsy shop)is so fun!
+This set of Road Trip Bingo Cards (from my shop)is so fun!
 I have to admit that I had this game when I was a kid!
 This is a printable file that you can save and print as many copies as you would like.
 I would suggest attaching the bingo cards to some clipboards.